balazsdukai/synthesis-project/index.md

 In 2016 the overreaching topic of the GSP was *Monitoring flows and occupation patterns with Wi-Fi*.
 In the scope of this topic, the project team *AtoB* focused on *Identifying movement patterns from large scale Wi-Fi-based location data*.

+The data processing scripts that were written during the project can be found in the various branches project's [GitHub repository](https://github.com/balazsdukai/synthesis-project/tree/master)

 Team members of *AtoB* were:

 + Mattijs Bon,